To enjoy the full Mail & Guardian online experience: please upgrade your browser

 For years now, anti-rape activists have been working publicly to eliminate rape culture.
 They have not won the battle.
-The apparent mistake they continue to make is to break the silence.

 For years now, LGBTIQ (lesbian, gay, bisexual, transgender, intersex and queer) activists have been speaking out about heteronormativity and violence against sexual minorities, including and especially the rape and murder of black lesbian women.